 General Eligibility Criteria:

-- Does your organization have operating expenses less than $20 million?
+- Have operating expenses of less than $20 million.

 - Be in Tennessee and impact our geographic area (see the map below).